 Definition of Piltrafa

+The use of the word piltrafa in Spanish is of uncertain origin.
 The term piltrafa can be used interchangeably with the word piltraca .
 Both its use and meaning are the same and the two words are fully accepted by the Royal Academy of the Spanish Language.

 In some Latin American contexts, the use of piltrafa can be found making a hyphenation.
-This is to refer to an Argentine artist named Enrique Hector Chalar.
+This is to refer to an Argentine artist named Enrique Héctor Chalar.

 Pil Trafa is a singer and songwriter with extensive experience in punk and similar rhythms.
 He has been active in this sector from the eighties to the present.